Skip to Content

 Recipe Modifications

 You can use this same basic recipe formula to make other fresh fruit flavored Margaritas!
 Simply replace the strawberries with a handful of other fresh, juicy, in season fruit such as peaches, melons, other berries, pineapple, kiwi, or mango.
-If you feel more comfortable working with exact measurements, try using at least 2 tbsp of washed, chopped, and muddled fruit per drink.
-I like to go a bit heavier for a more intense fruit flavor, using about 3-4 tbsp, or 1/4 cup of fruit.
+If you feel more comfortable working with exact measurements, try using at least 2 tablespoon of washed, chopped, and muddled fruit per drink.
+I like to go a bit heavier for a more intense fruit flavor, using about 3-4 tbsp, or ¼ cup of fruit.

 Keyword lime juice, strawberries, tequila, triple sec